lynkos/algae-detection/README.md

 </details>

 > [!NOTE]
-> If you ever lose/forget the AP password, click 'Erase flash' (in PlatformIO's extension UI) to erase and reset the device, then follow steps 4 and onwards again.
+> If you ever lose/forget the AP password, click 'Erase flash' (in PlatformIO's extension UI) to erase and reset the device, then follow [Step #4](#s4) and onwards again.

 <details open>
    <summary>8.
 Update the settings and configure camera options (you can always change them later), though be mindful of the settings you choose as they may affect the ESP32's performance</summary>